Atlantic theater aircraft carrier operations during World War II: Operation Dragoon (invasion of southern France, August 1944)

 Two months after the Allies landed forces in Northern France, a separate amphibious assault began in Southern France.
-Operation Dragoon was launched to secure Marseilles and Toulon as additional ports for supplying Allied troops in France and to protect the southern flank of General Patton's US Third Army that was to move rapidly eastward toward Germany.
+Operation Dragoon was launched to secure Marseille and Toulon as additional ports for supplying Allied troops in France and to protect the southern flank of General Patton's US Third Army that was to move rapidly eastward toward Germany.

 Task Force 88 was made up of 880 ships, from large warships to landing craft, were involved.
 British, French, and American battleships, bombarded the coast in preparation for landing.
 Air cover was provided from seven British and two American escort carriers with 200 aircraft.
 They were HMS Attacker, HMS Emperor, HMS Khedive, HMS Pursuer, HMS Searcher, HMS Hunter, HMS Stalker, USS Tulagi, and USS Kasaan Bay.
 That these carriers operated off shore of the landing beaches for two weeks without experiencing a single submarine attack is an indication of the effectiveness of Allied anti-submarine activities then in effect in the Mediterranean.

 A total of almost 3,500 planes, mostly land-based on Corsica and Sardinia, supported the invasion.
 Targets included inland airports, railroads, and communication lines.
 Naval bombardment softening up coastal defenses prior to troop landings were supplemented by 1,300 land-based bombers.
 Four hundred Allied planes dropped paratroopers behind the defender's lines.

 The primary mission for the carrier-launched aircraft was to spot for naval gunfire.
 They also bombed German troops as they retreated.

-Following the successful landings, which included the Free French Army liberating Toulon and Marseilles, convoys from Italy, Corsica, North Africa and America were needed quickly to support the troops advance.
+Following the successful landings, which included the Free French Army liberating Toulon and Marseille, convoys from Italy, Corsica, North Africa and America were needed quickly to support the troops advance.